Kiss Me Hello

 What would it feel like if one of those massive horse feet descended on a human toe?
 How many hours would elapse before the beast would deign to shuffle its foot off the bloody remains, to lip grass on some other blighted part of the earth?

 How did animals that large mate, for God’s sake?
 Surely the earth would shake, and the female’s back would break, and giving birth to even the smallest member of the species would be excruciating.

 This litany of horror was interrupted by a shout from back over the rise in the direction of the house and barn.
 The voice was mature male, which meant it wasn’t Luis.

 Help, then, from the therapeutic riding program.
 “Over here!”
 Sid yelled back.

 The animals twitched their ears, which had Sid grabbing for the only weapon the house had had to offer, useless though it likely was.
 Something as big as these horses could run over anything in its path and not notice an obstacle as insignificant as a human.

 “You planning on sweeping them out of your pasture?”

-A man stood a few feet away, a man built on the same scale as the damned horses, but leaner—meaner?
+A man stood a few yards away, a man built on the same scale as the damned horses, but leaner—meaner?

 “I’m their farrier.”
 His voice was peat smoke and island single malt, and his eyes were sky blue beneath long, dark lashes.
-Which was of absolutely no moment, and neither was the arrestingly masculine cast of his features.
+Which was absolutely irrelevant, as was the arrestingly masculine cast of his features.

 “Horseshoer.”
 He wasn’t smiling, but something in his blue eyes suggested she amused him.